Start here

 You can read the lessons in your own time.

 The lessons are written in straightforward English.
 Read at your own pace.
-WhatsApp Q&A with Divyanshu (in the paid Job-Ready Track) can happen in English or Hindi.
-Engineering vocabulary is universal — the lessons explain every term before using it.
+Engineering vocabulary is universal — the lessons explain every term before using it, and the glossary is always there when a word blocks you.

 Your first 30 minutes